jaimeeespinola/CS-5001-Final-Project/README.md

 Txt files that are required for this project are:
 **drug_library_txt**

-**app_user_input** contains the functions that interact with the user.
+**app_user_interaction** contains the functions that interact with the user.
 Print statements that display information such as:
 ```python
 def print_welcome() -> str:
     """ Prints a welcome message and returns what the user wishes to do.
 If it is start infusion, it returns start.